-If you’re applying for an administrative position, you'll need to be well-versed in using Office programs for your daily tasks.
-Most likely, your hiring manager will expect a high level of proficiency.
+What's more, if you’re applying for any kind of administrative position, you'll need to be well-versed in using Office programs for your daily tasks.
+Most likely, your hiring manager will expect a high level of MS Office proficiency.

-For other jobs, even high-level positions, your employer will expect you to have at least a basic proficiency in Microsoft Word and MS Excel.
+For high-level positions, your employer will expect you to have at least a basic proficiency in MS Word and MS Excel.

-Although your next job might use a number of Microsoft Office applications, many positions require daily use of either, or both, MS Excel, MS Word and MS PowerPoint.
+Although your next job might use a number of Microsoft Office applications, many positions require daily use of either, or both, MS Excel, MS Word, and MS PowerPoint.
 The following descriptions cover skills within these programs that an employer might require, so you can brush up on these as necessary and include them on your resume.

 You might receive extra consideration from potential employers if you let them know your skill level in MS Excel includes knowledge and experience in using the following functions:

 - Pivot Tables: You can manage, sort, and analyze data in a number of ways using Excel if you’re able to master the art of the pivot table.
 Pivot tables do automatic actions like sorting and averaging to help you parse data quickly, using formulas, sorts, and other functions that would otherwise take hours to extract for data analysis.

 - Formula Functions: Knowing how to use basic formulas in Excel can help you create spreadsheets that provide real value to your employer.
 Get familiar with the formulas for simple math calculations, and then learn commonly used skills such as how to link data from one spreadsheet to another, how to find information in large data sets using formulas like VLOOKUP, and how to use the filter and subtotal functions to sort and present data in visually appealing formats.